-Nutrients: Phosphorous and Nitrogen
+Nutrients: Phosphorous & Nitrogen

-Phosphorous and nitrogen are two chemical stressors identified by EPA and DWQ.
-Though nutrients occur naturally in surface waters and are necessary to support aquatic life, at high concentrations they can cause excessive primary production, which sometimes leads to low levels of oxygen in the water, which fish and other aquatic organisms need to survive.
+Phosphorous and nitrogen are two chemical stressors identified by USEPA and DWQ.
+Though nutrients occur naturally in surface waters and are necessary to support aquatic life, at high concentrations they can cause excessive primary production, which sometimes leads to low oxygen levels in the water that fish and other aquatic organisms need to survive.
 Excessive nutrients can also cause problems with taste, odor, and overall aesthetics, which impede recreation, reduce property values, and can lead to increased drinking water treatment costs.